callumacrae/lynx.io/articles/working-with-date-and-time.md

 author: callumacrae
 date: 1293948000
 tags: functions, PHP, date, time
+summary: There are many function in PHP for working with date and time.
+In this article, I will be explaining the most commonly used ones.
 </info>

 There are many function in PHP for working with date and time.
 In this article, I will be explaining the most commonly used ones.
 Please note that the dates are in DD/MM/YYYY format, eg 31/12/2012